ysabetwordsmith: Text -- three weeks for dreamwidth, in pink (three weeks for dreamwidth)

 [personal profile] silver_chipmunk

-After the meeting I had dinner, and then went to the bedroom to lay down and play solitaire.
+After the meeting I had dinner, then went to the bedroom again where I played more solitaire until pet feeding time.

 Gratitude List: